This is a tutorial on how to connect to a probe through the console port located on your Sinefa device.

 Once you have connected your serial cable to the probe and your PC and installed the relevant driver, you will need to follow the below relevant to your machine's operating system.

 Windows OS users

-Go into Device Manager on your Windows OS and expand the Ports (COM & LPT) header to locate your device.
-It should be assigned to a COM port (i.e. COM3)
+- Go into Device Manager > Expand the ports (COM & LPT) header to locate your device, it should be assigned to a COM port (i.e. COM3)

-Open up PuTTy and enter in the COM port number located into Serial Line, enter in 115200 as the speed and select the connection type as Serial then select Open.
-You will now see a prompt to log into the probe, which by default, the username is admin and the password to be left blank.
+- You will now see a prompt to log into the probe, the username is admin and password is to be left blank by default

 This will automatically take you to the wizard

 Note: If you have applied the settings above in PuTTy and still aren't able to access the probe successfully, within your PuTTy settings go into Connection > Serial and ensure Flow Control is set to None

 MAC OS X users

 MAC OS has an inbuilt client called Terminal that you will be able to use to connect to your probe.